GameOfNicoYT/GameOfNicoYT/README.md

 - 👋 Hi, I’m @GameOfNicoYT
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Python and C
-- 📫 You can reach me via mail at info@nicoproyer.at or you can DM me on Discord @GameOfNicoYT#0420
+- 📫 You can reach me via mail at info@nicoproyer.at or you can DM me on Discord @GameOfNico